ningpengtao-coder/gitlab-foss/doc/administration/repository_storage_types.md

 On the other hand this has some drawbacks:

 Storage location will concentrate huge amount of top-level namespaces.
-The impact can be reduced by the introduction of [multiple storage paths][storage-paths].
+The impact can be reduced by the introduction of multiple storage paths.

 Because backups are a snapshot of the same URL mapping, if you try to recover a very old backup, you need to verify whether any project has taken the place of